Big Rich

 I'm a Nintendo fan.
 I love a lot of their games and I have a Wii and a Nintendo DS.
 I owned a Gamecube and plan on upgrading to a WiiU when personal economics allow.
 But every now and then something really inspiring comes along to shake my loyalty to a well proven company or platform.
 This indie game platform, is starting to do that now.

 This weekend was a big day if you were an Amateur Radio operator in the U.S. or Canada.
 It was Field Day, when Amateurs, better known as Ham Radio operators, setup stations without using commercial power and try to make as many contacts as possible.
 It's held the fourth full weekend in June.
-While it could be considered a contest, it's actually a way for hams to test their response should an emergency happen.
+While it could be considered a contest, it's actually a way for hams to test their response should an emerg

 An anonymous tipster has told of a Google job listing for a Product Manager for Games at the Mountain View, California search giant.
 The ad says it's a rare opportunity to grow a new business.
 Does this mean Google is planning on going big time with games?